The Donner Party (2009 film): Plot

 Fosdick severely lacerates his leg in a sudden fall, and fearing that Foster will murder the man in his weakened state, his wife, Ann Fosdick (Catherine Black) savagely asserts that he is fine.
 Foster becomes extremely bloodthirsty, and it is implied that he feeds his group the butchered corpse of Luis, as they all gnaw in horror upon pieces of bizarre-looking meat.
 Ann and Jay Fosdick find that whenever Ann isn't present, Foster is sneaking up behind Jay with strange offers to put him out of his misery due to his injured leg.
 Ann chases Foster off, and as Foster saunters away, he is seen holding a knife in his hand.
 It is unclear whether these disturbing sights are real, or merely paranoid delusions among the group.
-As the group continues to starve and freeze to death, Foster is left weak and shivering under blankets, and to his surprise, Eddy acts as an ally and offers to go seek rescue with the aid of fellow pioneer Mary Graves (Alison Haislip).
-Instead of finding help, however, Eddy sneaks back the next morning with Mary and the pair shoot Jay Fosdick to death, leaving Ann Fosdick in hysterics.
-Eddy and Mary rip open Jay's abdomen, remove his intestines and liver, and begin eating these internal organs while a horrified Ann flees.
-She comes upon a freezing Foster, who comforts her and is revealed to have been the more trustworthy and sane of the group after all, in comparison with Eddy, who decides to continue alone on the journey to California, leaving Mary behind to die.
-As Foster, his wife and the remaining survivors later gather together before a solemn campfire, Amanda McCutchen (Michele Santopietro), (the wife of the earlier-executed Milt McCutchen), proceeds to secretly arm Ann Fosdick with a shotgun.
+As the group continues to starve and freeze to death, Foster is left weak and shivering under blankets.
+One morning, Eddy spots fresh deer tracks and sets off to hunt, joined by fellow pioneer Mary Graves (Alison Haislip).
+Eddy and Mary track down the deer and kill it, collect its meat, and Eddy decides to continue alone on the journey to California, leaving Mary behind.
+The next morning, Ann finds that Jay Fosdick has died during the night and is heartbroken.
+Foster tries to take Fosdick to feed the group, but Ann refuses to give him up.
+He sneaks up the next night and takes him by force.
+As Foster, his wife and Amanda McCutchen (Michele Santopietro), (the wife of the earlier-executed Milt McCutchen) later gather together before a solemn campfire (presumably eating Fosdick), Mary returns and proceeds to secretly arm Ann Fosdick with a shotgun.
 Catching Foster off guard and unaware, Ann procedures to execute him with a gunshot wound to the face.
 The film ends with William Eddy collapsing in the snow, presumably near his destination as two men are shown discovering his fallen body, the sound of his heart still beating as he is finally rescued.
 The camera slowly pans out, with captioning on the screen indicating that Eddy's wife and son (who remained behind in Illinois) had died sometime over the winter; of the "Forlorn Hope" group, only 5 survived.